alexcurylo/chatalyzer/README.md

 ## Purpose

-To display in the form of a JSON string the contents found in a typed chat message string.
+To display in the form of a JSON string the contents found in a typed chat message string, of the three types

+ - __mentions:__ prefixed with '@' and extend to next non-word character.
+ - __emoticons:__ at most 15 parenthesized alphanumeric characters.
+ - __links:__ as found by [`NSDataDetector`](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSDataDetector_Class/) along with their title

 ## Requirements